 This year MWES is extending the philosophy of creating stronger, better organized and smooth functioning Professional Learning Communities.
-A Professional Learning Community follows the idea of shared leadership, shared decision making and shared responsibility for students.
-Each Tuesday our teachers meet in grade level groups to discuss and problem solve issues with curriculum, assessment and student achievement.
+A Professional Learning Community follows the idea of shared leadership, shared decision making, and shared responsibility for students.
+Our teachers will meet in grade level groups weekly to discuss and problem solve issues with curriculum, assessment and student achievement.
 PLCs have been a crucial component of how we respond to children who need interventions and students who need enrichment.

 What is a Professional Learning Community?